 Offers for Spring Campus Recruiting: February 20 or minimum of two weeks (whichever is later)

-All official offers must be in writing, defined as electronic or hard copy.
+All official offers must be in writing, electronic or hard copy.
 The start of the offer timeline is determined by the date on the official written offer.

 Reporting Offers and Hires